Projective characterization of higher-order quantum transformations: No signaling

-Therefore, the above pair of conditions reveals the set $\CompAlg{A} \otimes \mathscr{B}$ as the set of transformations that are compatible with no signaling from system A to system B \textbf{and} from B to A at the same time; it is no signaling in both directions, hence the name.

-The same way, the $\Alg{A}{} \rightarrow \mathscr{B}$ set is the set of transformations that respect no signaling from A to B \textbf{or} B to A. Thus, it may allow linear combinations of signaling in both directions and consequently to indefinite causal order.
+Going back to the physical interpretation of \eqref{eq:relations_1}, the pair of conditions \eqref{eq:A_to_B_one_way} each corresponds to a term in the right-hand side of the equation.
+As these are linked by a `cap', this reveals the set $\CompAlg{A} \otimes \mathscr{B}$ as the set of transformations that are compatible with no signaling from system A to system B \textbf{and} from B to A at the same time; it is no signaling in both directions, whence the name.
+The same way, the set $\Alg{A}{} \rightarrow \mathscr{B}$ is the one of transformations that respect no signaling from A to B \textbf{or} B to A. Thus, it may allow linear combinations of terms allowing signaling in each direction and consequently to indefinite causal order.
 The sets $\CompAlg{A}\prec \Alg{B}{}$ and $\CompAlg{A}\succ \Alg{B}{}$ lie in between, as they permit signaling in only one direction.
-Their elements indeed obey condition \eqref{eq:1} but only one of the conditions \eqref{eq:A_to_B_one_way}.
+Their elements indeed obey condition \eqref{eq:A_to_B} but only one of the conditions \eqref{eq:A_to_B_one_way}.
+This discussion underlies the following chain of inclusions: